The Scatty Mum

 Pork Belly Fried Rice

-Perfect for a quick family-friendly dinner, this Crispy Pork Belly Fried Rice is jam-packed with flavour and will be on the table in just 35 minutes!
+Perfect for a quick weeknight dinner, this Crispy Pork Belly Fried Rice is jam-packed with flavour ( and vegetables!) and is ready in just 25 minutes!

 Equipment